markfeit/xapian-example/README.md

 # xapian-example

-A simple example of using Xapian to store and index text documents
+This is a simple example of using Xapian in Python to index a set of documents and then search them.

 ## Prerequisites